ZSMeem/Portfolio-Builder/README.md

 ## 🧩 Project Overview
 **Portfolio Builder** is a full-stack web application that enables users to **design and customize personal portfolio websites** in an interactive and visually engaging way.
-Users can create accounts, log in securely, and personalize their portfolios using **drag-and-drop tools**, customizable shapes, and color templates.
+Users can create accounts, log in securely, and personalize their portfolios by adding pages and customizable sections.
 Each completed portfolio can be shared publicly through a personalized link.

 ---

 ## ⚙️ Key Features
 - 🔐 **User Authentication:** Secure sign-up, login, and logout functionality.
 - 🧑‍💼 **Profile Management:** Edit and update personal details stored in a relational database.
-- 🎨 **UI Customization:** Drag-and-drop interface for adding shapes, text blocks, and other visual elements.
+- 🎨 **UI Customization:** Add new pages and sections to each page of the portfolio.
 - 🧱 **Template System:** Choose from predefined portfolio templates or create custom designs.
-- 🖼 **Image Management:** Upload and store images using AWS S3.
 - 📱 **Responsive Design:** Optimized for desktop and mobile screens.

 ---

 ## ☁️ AWS Integration
-- **AWS RDS (MySQL):**
+- **AWS RDS (PostgreSQL):**
   Used to store user credentials, layout configurations, and customization details.
 - **AWS S3:**
   Stores user-uploaded images and static files securely.